 By keeping things constructive, you’ve put the negativity on yourself instead of on the prospect.
 It’s important to stay professional and remember you’re speaking to your prospect in a way they’re not used to hearing from salespeople.

-In the conversation above, I would leave Sam my contact information and reiterate that I’d love to open the conversation when it’s a priority for him.
-This way, I’m no longer caught in the hamster wheel of calling and hoping Sam will suddenly become interested.
+In the conversation above, you can leave Sam your contact information and reiterate that you’d love to open the conversation when it’s their priority.
+This way, you’re no longer caught in the hamster wheel of calling and hoping Sam suddenly becomes interested.

-When I train reps on how to use this approach today, I stress the importance of using it delicately.
+When reps are trained on how to use this approach, it’s important to stress that you should use it delicately.
 It’s not a catch-all tactic or one you should build your sales strategy around.
-It should only be applied when nothing else works and you’re faced with exile on Hope Island.
+It should only be applied when nothing else works.

 Pick the one situation you keep getting stuck on.
-You know -- that objection they always go dark after using.
 If you repeatedly have prospects who schedule a meeting, cancel, push it back two weeks, and cancel again, implement the negative reverse approach there.

 As salespeople, sometimes we have to force the hard conversations and save both sides valuable time.
 Use the negative reverse strategy, and turn "Maybe" into "Yes" or "No" before two-week follow-up calls eat away at your calendar and quota.